-God had promised that one day “the seed” of the woman would crush the Serpent’s head (Gen. 3:15).
+God had promised that one day “the seed” of a woman would crush the Serpent’s head (Gen. 3:15).
 I believe that the Father’s action, in sending His Son as mediator was based upon His promise that this same Son would one day take human nature, to be tested by Satan.
 He would endure every test which the most evil mind could invent, and if He lived without sin, then the “dominion” of earth which Adam lost, would given to this “Son”.

 Christ and the angels under His command kept up a constant connection between Heaven and earth, until the time came for Christ to become a man.
-He came to earth, as a man to reach men.
+He came to earth as a man to reach men.
 He came to represent the Father and to tell of His love.
-“For God so loved the world, that He gave His only begotten Son, that whosoever believes in Him should not perish but have everlasting life” (John 3:16).
 Satan had caused men to live in fear of God, to believe that God is an avenging destroyer.
 Christ came to sweep away the lies.
 He spoke of God as a Father who cares deeply for every created son and daughter.

 When the Son of God incarnated, He “emptied Himself” of His divine powers.
-He could no longer be omnipresent in Spirit.
+He could no longer be omnipresent as Spirit.
 But now, because the Son of God had become a man, the Spirit of God the Father was restored to the earth (John 6:44; John 5:17; John 20:22; John 7:39; Matt.
 6:6, 18).
 The Spirit of the Father flowed through His Son, enabling Him to heal the sick and raise the dead (Acts 2:22, John 14:10).
 Christ said, “For as the Father has life in Himself, so He has granted the Son to have life in Himself” (John 5:26).
-Through Christ, the Father would pour out His love for the world.
+Through Christ, the Father would pour out His love for the lost world.